 This is a staple of SAP at this point.
 In the comments to the press, everything is about SuccessFactors and how everyone will migrate to SuccessFactors.
 But then, the reality of projects is that many customers will not migrate to SuccessFactors from SAP HCM.
 How many customers have been migrated to SuccessFactors versus SuccessFactors just keeping the customers it already had before the acquisition?
 The same question could be asked of the Ariba acquisition.

 At some point, reality intervenes.
 And changes are made more in the background, with SAP hoping that no one notices.

 This is why it does not make sense to listen to what SAP says.
 SAP views its customer base as rats to be pushed down a maze.
 Many, if not most of SAP’s statements, are to facilitate this progress through that maze.
 Instead, it makes more sense to evaluate likely outcomes without worrying about what SAP says.
 If SAP has a large number of customers on HCM, then yes, support will be extended.

 - Then they change direction 180 degrees, but they frame it as if they “listened to customers.”

 They somehow turn a flip-flop on a policy that was just a “rat through maze” statement as being customer focused.

-Well, IA (which we cover in the article How to Best Understand Type 1 Versus Type 2 Indirect Access is not really a “thing.”
-It is just a construct that SAP uses to pull money out of its customers, and because it is not real, it is not connected to any real cost.
+Well, IA (which we cover in the article How to Best Understand Type 1 Versus Type 2 Indirect Access is not a “thing.”
+It is just a construct that SAP uses to pull money out of its customers, and because it is not real, it is not connected to any actual cost.

-A premium post-2025 support charge is much like indirect access, it is illusory.
+A premium post-2025 support charge is much like indirect access, and it is illusory.
 Therefore, it can be negotiated to be just about anything.
 It all comes down to either meeting SAP’s revenue objectives and or making SAP feel the customer is doing what they want and following the approved pathway.